Australian Outback pub bans messy emus for ‘bad behavior’

 Locals and tourists have been bemused by the antics of the emus eager to steal food from people in Yaraka, a remote Queensland state outpost with a permanent population of 18.

-But things took an intolerable turn last week when two of the birds, Carol and Kevin, discovered they could climb the front stairs of the Yaraka Hotel, the only pub, publican Chris Gimblett said on Tuesday.
+But things took an intolerable turn last week when two of the birds, Carol and Kevin, discovered they could climb the front stairs of the Yaraka Hotel, the only pub, publican Chris Gimblett said Tuesday.

-“They’re learnt to walk up the front steps of the hotel which has been causing just a few issues,” especially with the amount of their waste, he said.
+“They’re learnt to walk up the front steps of the hotel, which has been causing just a few issues,” especially with the amount of their waste, he said.

 Gimblett solved the problem by stringing a rope across the top of the stairs.
 A sign advises customers to replace the rope once they enter because “emus have been banned from this establishment for bad behavior.”